Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Interview_Questions_and_Answers.md

-# 15 Python Interview Questions and Answers
+# Mastering Python Interviews: Essential Questions and Expert Answers

 ### 1. Discuss some characteristics of the Python programming language.